 - 11 academic members from the faculty/staff of CAA-accredited graduate education programs at the time of appointment.
 Individuals must: a) have an earned graduate degree from a regionally accredited institution; at least 3 academic members in audiology and 4 academic members in speech-language pathology must be research-qualified (PhD or EdD) doctoral level faculty, b) hold a rank of associate professor or above, or be a comparably experienced educators, c) at least 1 of the academic members shall have significant experience in clinical teaching (supervision).
 No more than 3 may have clinical teaching as their primary role.

 - 5 clinical practitioners who are employed full-time in non-academic settings.
-Individuals must: a) have the direct delivery of speech-language-hearing services as his/her primary employment function at the time of appointment, b) have worked in the area that credentials are held for at least 5 years, c) at least 1 of these shall have experience in supervising students and/or clinical fellows, d) at least 1 shall be an audiologist and at least 2 shall be speech-language pathologists.
+Individuals must: a) have the direct delivery of speech-language-hearing services as their primary employment function at the time of appointment, b) have worked in the area that credentials are held for at least 5 years, c) at least 1 of these shall have experience in supervising students and/or clinical fellows, d) at least 1 shall be an audiologist and at least 2 shall be speech-language pathologists

 - 1 additional member who represents the area of audiology could be either an academic member or a clinical practitioner, depending on the specific needs of the council in a given year.